all-maps-lie/all-maps-lie-2020/guides/geo-knowlege-guide.md

 I'm calling this the "front-end" since conceptually this part of the roadmap has more to do with the visualization or representational parts of mapping.

+### Cartographic Fundamentals

+I'm basically re-iterating what is outlined in the [Axis Maps - cartography guide](https://www.axismaps.com/guide/)

+#### Symbology / Visual Variables

+#### Projections

+#### Color & Maps

+#### Scale & Generalization

+#### Labeling and text

+### Reference Map Types

+Reference maps are probably the first thing we think of when we think of maps.
+Reference maps are maps that are more about navigation and the locations of things.
+These could be maps that you might use for hiking that show the topography and the hiking trails in a national park or a tourist map of a city showing the the street plan and key landmarks.

+### Thematic Map Types

+I'm basically re-iterating what is outlined in the [Axis Maps - cartography guide](https://www.axismaps.com/guide/).

+[Thematic maps](https://en.wikipedia.org/wiki/Thematic_map) are maps of a geographic area focused on "a particular theme or subject area."
+These themes or subject areas tend to represent some kind of statistical data or classifications.
+Thematic maps tend to represent **numerical** (anything countable or measurable), **nominal** (anything classifiable or nameable), or **ordinal** (anything that can be ordered relative to eachother) data.

+#### Choropleth maps

+#### Proportional Symbols

+#### Dot Density

+#### Cartograms

 ### Web Mapping

+These days the web is how most geographic data are visualized and published.
+Having a web mapping framework handy is crucial to having a means of increasing access to your map.
+Not all web maps need to be interactive and certainly web maps aren't always a replacement for a really good static print map, but web maps do offer a lot of possibilities for communication.

 #### Pick a web mapping framework